PirateNetwork/pirate-android-wallet-sdk/README.md

 ## Structure

-From an app developer's perspective, this SDK will encapsulate the most complex aspects of using Zcash, freeing the developer to focus on UI and UX, rather than scanning blockchains and building commitment trees!
+From an app developer's perspective, this SDK will encapsulate the most complex aspects of using Zcash type coins, freeing the developer to focus on UI and UX, rather than scanning blockchains and building commitment trees!
 Internally, the SDK is structured as follows:

 ![SDK Diagram](assets/sdk_diagram_final.png?raw=true "SDK Diagram")